wesleycamargo/azure-docs.pt-br/articles/monitoring-and-diagnostics/monitor-quick-audit-notify-action-in-subscription.md

 ## <a name="create-a-network-security-group"></a>Criar um grupo de segurança de rede

-1. Clique no botão **Criar um recurso** encontrado na parte superior esquerda do portal do Azure.
+1. Clique no botão **Criar um recurso** localizado no canto superior esquerdo do Portal do Azure.

 2. Selecione **Rede** e **Grupo de segurança de rede**.